-Flooding is the number 1 natural disaster affecting Americans.
+Flooding is the #1 natural disaster affecting Americans.
 The National Flood Insurance Program (NFIP) was created in 1968 to address losses from flooding.
 The program requires those who live in flood hazard areas to purchase insurance for flooding.
+Nearly 20,000 communities across the United States and its territories participate in the National Flood Insurance Program (NFIP) by adopting and enforcing floodplain management ordinances to reduce future flood damage.
+In exchange, the NFIP makes Federally backed flood insurance available to homeowners, renters, and business owners in these communities.

 - If your house is in a Special Flood Hazard Area (SFHA), your mortgage lender requires you to have flood insurance.